gabyrod7/py-polyglot/README.md

 The CLI stores non-secret settings in a local config file and stores secrets in the system keyring.

 Non-secret settings are written to `config.env` under the user's config directory, usually `~/.config/py-polyglot/config.env` on Linux/macOS.
-The config file path can be obtained by running
+The config file path can be obtained by running:

 ```bash
 uv run py-polyglot config --print_config_file_path
 ```

 Secrets are stored with the service name `py-polyglot` in the system keyring.
-Environment variables with the same names can still be used and take precedence over keyring values.
+Environment variables with the same names can still be used and take precedence over config file and keyring values.

 Only the values for your selected provider are required.
 For example, if `PROVIDER` is set to `openai`, then `OPENAI_API_KEY` and `OPENAI_MODEL` must also be configured.

 ## Environment variables

-information on all environment variables can be obtained by using the `info` flag
+Information on all supported environment variables can be obtained by using the `info` command:

 ```bash
 uv run py-polyglot info
 ```

 ## Supported Providers

 - `huggingface`